 “What other clients do you work with that are like me?”

-Finally, you want to make sure that the broker truly understands your business and your needs.
-There are often different requirements for small businesses and you want a broker that knows all the intricacies of working with a client like you.
-Moreover, the other clients they work with can give you an idea of whether or not the broker would be a reflection of your company culture and brand.
+Finally, you want to make sure that the broker truly understands your business and needs.
+There are often different requirements for small businesses, and you want a broker who knows all the intricacies of working with a client like you.
+Moreover, the other clients they work with can give you an idea of whether the broker would reflect your company culture and brand.
 And again, ask for references and follow up!

-When choosing a broker, there are two basic steps: define your needs then interview a short list of brokers.
-Ultimately, you want to find someone that will be devoted to your company, and the combination of expertise and fit will often win out.
-This approach should help you find that perfect broker to create the perfect benefits stack for your company.
+When choosing a broker, there are two basic steps: define your needs and interview a short list of brokers.
+Ultimately, you want to find someone who will be devoted to your company, and the combination of expertise and fit will often win out.
+This approach should help you find a broker to create the perfect benefits stack for your company.